-H.B.
-1024, Section 7 - It is the intent of the sixty-fifth legislative assembly that the department of emergency services seek reimbursement from the federal government for the costs of responding to unlawful activity associated with the construction of the Dakota access pipeline.
-It is further the intent of the sixty-fifth legislative assembly that these reimbursements be used to repay the Bank of North Dakota loans authorized by the emergency commission and the legislative assembly, including loans of \$17,000 previously authorized by the emergency commission; loans in Senate Bill No. 2174, as approved by the sixty-fifth legislative assembly; and loans authorized in section 3 of this Act, which were all obtained to provide the funding necessary to respond to the unlawful activity associated with the construction of the Dakota access pipeline.
-As of December 31, 2017, the federal government had reimbursed the State \$10,000, all of which was applied to loans as described above, no additional reimbursements were received as of December 31, 2018.
+S.B.
+2024, Section 3 - It is the intent of the sixty-sixth legislative assembly that the Attorney General seek reimbursement from the federal government for the costs of responding to unlawful activity associated with the construction of the Dakota Access Pipeline.
+It is further the intent of the sixty-sixth legislative assembly that these reimbursements be used to repay the Bank of North Dakota loans authorized by the Emergency Commission and the Legislative Assembly which were obtained to provide the funding necessary to respond to the unlawful activity associated with the construction of the Dakota Access Pipeline.
+It is the further intent of the sixty-sixth legislative assembly that the provisions of section 54-16-13 apply to the loans, except that Emergency Commission approval does not apply.
+The unpaid principal balance as of December 31, 2019 and 2018 was \$13,362 and \$14,778, respectively.